SethRobertson/GitBestPractices/0main.md

 is because it loses information.
 Specifically it loses track of which branch is the first parent and which is not.
 If you don't ever want to look back into history, then it does not matter.
-However, if you might want to say ``which branch was this commit originally committed onto,'' if you use fast-forwarding that question is impossible to answer since git will pick one branch or the other (the first parent or second parent) as the one which both branches activities were performed on and the other (original) parent's branch will be
+However, if you might want to say "which branch was this commit originally committed onto," if you use fast-forwarding that question is impossible to answer since git will pick one branch or the other (the first parent or second parent) as the one which both branches activities were performed on and the other (original) parent's branch will be